laurengarcia/url-metadata/README.md

   // `fetch` timeout in milliseconds, default is 10 seconds.
   // Time-bounds slow and connection-holding (Slowloris-class) responses.
+  // Auto-bumped to 60 seconds in proxy mode (see "Proxy mode" below)
+  // unless you explicitly pass your own `timeout`.
   timeout: 10000,

   // (Node.js v18.17+ only) max size of response in bytes (decompressed).